-Ironically, it’s usually the most popular and easiest recipes that are HARDEST to nail! you know? everyone has had these foods sooo many times that by now, they already have a certain taste they enjoy.
+Ironically, it’s usually the most popular and easiest recipes that are HARDEST to nail!
+You know?
+Everyone has their own preferences and opinions.

-Chocolate ice cream is no different.
-Its right on top of the list of popular desserts amongst kids, toddlers,and adults.
+Chocolate ice cream is on top of that list.
 Which is why I was super careful before putting this recipe up.
 I wanted to get it JUST right!
-The perfect balance of sweet, and bitter that comes through from chocolate and the smoothness to die for.
+The perfect balance of sweet and bitter that comes through from chocolate, and the smoothness to die for.

 Ingredients